build-on-aws/content/concepts/what-is-devops/index.md

 ---
 title: What is DevOps?
-description: An essential guide for learning what DevOps is and it’s core concepts.
+description: An essential guide for learning what DevOps is and its core concepts.
 tags:
   - devops
   - foundational